 Wikipedia and hyperbole

-To paraphrase myself: for those of fans and writers with some semblance of balance, the presence of excessive praise in a description of a record, book, or movie can be a turn-off.
-When I read that someone or some thing is “the greatest this” or “the biggest that,” I reflexively take an opposing position!
+To paraphrase me: For those of fans and writers with some semblance of balance, the presence of excessive praise in a description of a record, book, or movie can be a turn-off.
+When I read that someone or something is “the greatest this” or “the biggest that,” I reflexively take an opposing position!
 For example, the opening paragraph in Wikipedia’s entry on Patsy Cline reads:

 “Patsy Cline was an American country music singer.
 Part of the early 1960s Nashville Sound, Cline successfully crossed over to pop music and was one of the most influential, successful and acclaimed vocalists of the 20th century.
 She died at the age of 30 in a multiple-fatality crash of the private plane of her manager, Randy Hughes.”

 There are seven basic statements of fact in that paragraph:

 • She was a country music singer.